TsUNaMyWaVe/web-developer-assignment/readme.md

 ```

 ## Tests
-You can run te tests by using the following command: `docker exec assignment01-laravel ./vendor/bin/phpunit`.
+You can run the tests by using the following command: `docker exec assignment01-laravel ./vendor/bin/phpunit`.